NCAR/pypackage-template/README.rst

 Then:

 * Create a git repo and push it to GitHub.
-* Add the repo to your codecov.io account (optional)
+* (Optional) Add the repo to your codecov.io account
 * (Optional) install pre-commit hooks from the root directory of the created project by running::

       python -m pip install pre-commit